Strategies for Supporting Immigrant Students and Families

 Why this matters

-Schools and early childhood centers are finding themselves in the unexpected position of caring for children whose parents, caregivers, or guardians have been detained during the day.
-Having some protocols in place for this situation improves the chance of finding an appropriate, known caregiver for students.
+Schools and early childhood centers may find themselves in the unexpected position of caring for children whose parents, caregivers, or guardians have been detained during the day.
+Having some protocols in place for this situation improves the chance of finding an appropriate caregiver for students and providing immediate supports that are needed.
 Researchers at UCLA studying the impacts of immigration enforcement on schools note that two administrators who responded to their survey reported that they were investigating foster parenting in case they needed to take students home with them (Gándara and Ee, 2018a).

 Support for students